2026 LOC Spring Conference

 7:30 a.m. – 5:00 p.m.
 Registration Open

 8:00 a.m. – 10:00 a.m.
-General Session with Breakfast: Unlocking the Potential of Artificial Intelligence in Your City
+General Session with Breakfast: Artificial Intelligence – Using AI Responsibly in a Municipal Setting

 As the mystery around artificial intelligence (AI) begins to fade, AI’s potential to improve local government operations is becoming clearer.
 In this session, you’ll discover how AI can streamline city processes, enhance efficiency, and improve decision-making in municipal settings.
 A panel of leading experts in using AI to optimize workflows and document management will share practical strategies for implementing AI that can save time, reduce costs, and improve service quality in your city.